Published

 • Reserved paths.
 System routes like /api, /static, /admin, etc. must never be claimable.

 • Caching needs to stay sane.
-If every request becomes “dynamic”, you’ve just set money on fire (and probably regressed latency).
+If every request becomes dynamic, cost and latency can regress quickly.

 • Safe URL creation.
 Validation rules that blocked reserved paths and collisions (including “it exists but not as a custom URL” collisions).